phoenixvc/PhoenixVC-Website/docs/DEPLOYMENT.md

    ```bash
    ./scripts/deploy.sh
    ```
-   This script creates the resource group (e.g., `prod-za-rg-phoenixvc`) and deploys the Bicep template (`infra/bicep/main.bicep`) using parameters from `infra/bicep/parameters.json`.
+   This script creates the resource group (e.g., `prod-euw-rg-phoenixvc` or `prod-saf-rg-phoenixvc`) and deploys the Bicep template (`infra/bicep/main.bicep`) using parameters from `infra/bicep/parameters.json`.

 ---